 - Define activation permissions before installation.
 Multi-point activation is only an advantage when the scope is clear.
 Permissions that are too restrictive slow responses; permissions that are too broad create accidental activations.
 Configure this in software before devices go on walls.

-Building a System That Works on the Worst Day
+Conclusion: A System That Works on the Worst Day